jalume/multipath/draft-ietf-quic-multipath.md

 Sending a PATH_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used anymore.
 In response, if the path is still open, the peer SHOULD provide new connection IDs using PATH_NEW_CONNECTION_ID frames.
-While it it expected that the peer provides at least one unused connection ID for all active paths using the PATH_NEW_CONNECTION_ID after retirement of an old connection ID, an endpoint MAY send a PATH_CIDS_BLOCKED (see {{paths-and-cids-blocked-frame}})
+While it is expected that the peer provides at least one unused connection ID for all active paths using the PATH_NEW_CONNECTION_ID after retirement of an old connection ID, an endpoint MAY send a PATH_CIDS_BLOCKED (see {{paths-and-cids-blocked-frame}})